nmattia/nmattia.com/posts/2023-01-11-introduction-build-gcc-gnu.md

 make install
 ```

-The first line (calling some `configure` script) will ... configure the build, and `make` will actually use whatever tools were configured to actually build the code.
+The first line (calling some `configure` script) will ... configure the build, and `make` will use whatever tools were configured to actually build the code.
 This is the bedrock of the [GNU build system](https://en.wikipedia.org/wiki/Configure_script), and if you learn how to use `configure` scripts you'll feel at home in a lot of C and C++ codebases.

-(For the curious reader: the `configure` script and the `Makefile`s used by `make` are rarely written by hand, but you won't need the details unless you're packaging your own projects using autoconf and automake.)
+(For the curious reader: the `configure` script and the `Makefile`s used by `make` are rarely written by hand, but you won't need the details unless you're packaging your own projects using [autoconf](https://www.gnu.org/software/autoconf/) and [automake](https://www.gnu.org/software/automake/).)

 In order to run those two commands successfully (`configure` and `make`), you'll need:

 * a C compiler (any will do), which the GCC build will use to actually compile its code, and
 * `make` (any will do...
-I think), which will actually drive the build.
+I think), which will drive the build.
 You can read more about `make` on the [GNU](https://www.gnu.org/software/make/) website.

 If you're building on macOS, then run `xcode-select --install`, which will install the "Command-Line Tools" (CLT) from Xcode (but more lightweight).
 Then you'll have `/usr/bin/cc` and `/usr/bin/make`.